 Season the top of the fish with Old Bay seasoning, or other seafood seasoning.

-Scatter butter over and around the fish.
-Bake for 10-15 minutes or until fish easily flakes with a fork.
+Dot butter over and around the fish.
+Bake for 10-15 minutes, or until the fish flakes easily with a fork.

 Remove from oven.
 Scatter parsley over the top.